-- (b) A person may also be admitted to a Postgraduate Diploma - (i) with the dean's permission, on the recommendation of the relevant programme director and/or the academic head of department, or the relevant head of the school, or the director of the centre at which the qualification is offered, and in consultation with the Registrar, on the strength of a qualification that they consider to be equivalent to the qualification that was stipulated as an admission requirement; or - (ii) with the approval of the dean of the faculty, on the recommendation of the programme director in question and/or the academic head of department or the relevant head of the school or the director of the centre, on the strength of a standard of proficiency - determined by means of RPL - that is sufficient for the purposes of the study. - (c) A person is admitted to an interdisciplinary postgraduate diploma subject to a justified written application for admission from the dean of the faculty in which the previous qualification was obtained, provided that the relevant dean, after consultation with the dean(s) of the other faculty(ies), recommends the application to the ECS. - (d) (i) In addition to the above-mentioned requirements that pertain in respect of admission, the dean, on the recommendation of the programme director and/or the academic head of department or the relevant head of the school or the director of the centre, and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (e) (i) In exceptional cases, the dean on the recommendation of the programme director and/or the academic head of department or the relevant head of the school or the director of the centre, and with written notification to the Registrar - may admit a student to a module(s) other than those that are prescribed, provided that it/these are deemed complementary to the specific programme of study and that the student possesses sufficient knowledge of the discipline to warrant admission to the module(s). - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty.
+(b) A person may also be admitted

+- with the dean's permission, on the recommendation of the relevant (i) programme director and/or the academic head of department, or the relevant head of the school, or the director of the centre at which the qualification is offered, and in consultation with the Registrar on the strength of a qualification that they consider to be equivalent to the qualification that was stipulated as an admission requirement; or - (ii) with the approval of the dean of the faculty, on the recommendation of the programme director in guestion and/or the academic head of department or the relevant head of the school or the director of the centre on the strength of a standard of proficiency - determined by means of RPL - that is sufficient for the purposes of the study. - (c) A person is admitted to an interdisciplinary postgraduate diploma subject to a justified written application for admission from the dean of the faculty in which the previous qualification was obtained, provided that the relevant dean, after consultation with the dean(s) of the other faculty(ies), recommends the application to the ECS. - (i) In addition to the above-mentioned requirements that pertain in respect of admission, the dean, on the recommendation of the programme director and/or the academic head of department or the relevant head of the school or the director of the centre, and with written notification to the Registrar, may require a person to complete certain additional modules before admission, or before the qualification is awarded. - (ii) If the modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (i) In exceptional cases, the dean - on the recommendation of the programme director and/or the academic head of department or the relevant head of the school or the director of the centre, and with written notification to the Registrar - may admit a student to a single module(s) other than those that are prescribed, provided that it/these are deemed complementary to the specific programme of study and that the student possesses sufficient knowledge of the discipline to warrant admission to the module(s). - (ii) If the additional modules fall under the jurisdiction of another faculty, approval is granted in consultation with the dean of that faculty. - (f) The responsibility to see to it that a person satisfies the necessary admission requirements lies with the relevant programme director and/or the academic head of department, or the head of the school, or the director of the centre at which the qualification is offered, or the dean. - (g) An offer by the UFS is subject to fulfilment of the conditions determined by the UFS, and availability of space in the programme during the registration period.
+The UFS reserves the right to withdraw an offer should the processed academic results be erroneous or fraudulent.
+Should a student engage in conduct which the UFS, in its sole and unfettered discretion, deems undesirable, the UFS reserves the right to withdraw an offer.